-We build our tables to be as durable as they can be, but the world is a tough place.
-Here’s what you need to know to keep your table in good condition.
+We build our conference room tables to be as durable as they can be, but the world is a tough place.
+Here’s what you need to know to care for your modern conference tables and keep them in good condition.

 If you spill candle wax on the table, it can be gently scraped off with the edge of a credit card – but don’t use any metal implement for scraping.

 All wood finishes will pick up small scratches over time.
 Larger scratches can be made by sharp objects, which come in a surprising variety.
 Jewelry, unglazed mugs, some binders, and laptops with dented bottoms can all do damage.
 To maintain a pristine surface, provide a blotter or placemat and coaster for each user.
 (If you are looking for very nice place mats and blotters, we would like to recommend Polar, Inc. They are neighbors of ours in Philadelphia and do the same kind of high quality Made In USA manufacturing that we do.)
 Avoid dragging things across the table top.
 We cannot be responsible for damage caused by foreign objects – this is a circumstance which is beyond our control.

 The table is finished with a catalyzed polyurethane.
 It is waterproof, but if you spill on the table, clean it up right away.
 Do not place hot items directly on the table – in particular, watch out for pizza boxes with hot pizza inside.
 Put these on a trivet which raises the box above the table surface, or on several layers of cardboard.